clemsonacm/presentations/markdown/projects.md

 ## Starting out Strong

-- Think, don't just code
+## Happy Thoughts

+- Think about what you're doing before you code
+- Try using paper or a whiteboard to plan
-- Give yourself enough time to finish
+- Give yourself enough time to do the project!
-- Test driven development
-- Version control
+  - Do a little bit of work, regularly

-## Version Control
+## Consider Version Control

 - Check out [git][git] seminar to get started
 - Save work in a searchable manner